 Parks In Nonwhite Areas Are Half The Size Of Ones In Majority-White Areas, Study Says

 In the midst of another hot summer and an ongoing pandemic, public parks are vital refuge.
-But a new study has found that access to parks in the U.S. differs sharply, according to income and race.
+But a new study has found that access to parks in the U.S. differs sharply according to income and race.

-A study published by The Trust for Public Land found that parks serving primarily nonwhite populations are, on average, half the size of parks that serve majority white populations, and potentially five times more crowded.
+A study published by The Trust for Public Land found that parks serving primarily nonwhite populations are, on average, half the size of parks that serve majority-white populations, and are potentially five times more crowded.

-The data showed that parks serving majority low-income households are, on average, four times smaller — and potentially four times more crowded — than parks that serve majority-high-income households.
+The data showed that parks serving mostly low-income households are, on average, four times smaller — and potentially four times more crowded — than parks that serve mostly high-income households.

 As temperatures rise due to climate change, spaces to escape from the heat can be a matter of life and death.
-Heat waves kill more people in the U.S. than any other extreme weather event, including hurricanes, tornadoes, or floods.
+Heat waves kill more people in the U.S. than any other extreme weather event, including hurricanes, tornadoes or floods.
 More than 65,000 people visit an emergency room for heat-related illness each year, and an average of more than 700 people die of heat-related causes annually.

-Trees and other plants help cool the environment, and are vital to reducing urban heat islands.
-Shaded surfaces can be 20–45 degrees cooler than unshaded surfaces.
+Trees and other plants help cool the environment and are vital to reducing urban heat islands.
+Shaded surfaces can be 20 to 45 degrees lower than unshaded surfaces.

 In The Trust for Public Land study, researchers overlaid satellite heat data with census tract data, then wrote software that converts that thermal data from satellite imagery into a heat value.
-The result was a high-resolution data set for the entire U.S., giving a heat value for every 30- by 30-meter geographic area.
-(The researchers excluded huge parks greater than 70,000 acres, such as large conservation areas and national forests.)
+The result was a high-resolution data set for the entire U.S., giving a heat value for every 30-by-30-meter geographic area.
+(The researchers excluded parks greater than 70,000 acres, such as large conservation areas and national forests.)

-The study analyzed 14,000 cities and towns, and found that areas within a 10-minute walk of a park are as much as 6 degrees cooler than the areas beyond.
+The study analyzed 14,000 cities and towns and found that temperatures areas within a 10-minute walk of a park are as much as 6 degrees lower than the areas beyond.

 The new data adds to what other studies have found about heat and economic and racial disparities.
 Last year, an investigation by NPR and the University of Maryland's Howard Center for Investigative Journalism found that in dozens of major U.S. cities, low-income neighborhoods are more likely to be hotter than their wealthier counterparts.

 In this age of social distancing, park size matters.
-The Trust's researchers looked at how many people live within a 10-minute walk of each park, and used that figure to determine how many people each park serves, as a proxy for crowdedness.
-They found that parks serving majority low-income households were on average a quarter of the size of parks in majority high-income areas: 25 acres compared to 101 acres.
+The trust's researchers looked at how many people live within a 10-minute walk of each park and used that figure to determine how many people each park serves, as a proxy for crowdedness.
+They found that parks serving mostly low-income households were on average a quarter of the size of parks in majority high-income areas: 25 acres compared with 101 acres.

 And the study's findings show that when it comes to parks as a refuge from heat, the type of park also matters.